 Start your morning off with these perfect vegan pumpkin pancakes.
 Seasonally spiced, light, and fluffy, no one will believe these sweet pancakes are egg-free.
+Serve with maple syrup.

 It's pancake time again!